neticdk/k8s-workshop/README.md

 Please do reflect over each thing you do and try to deduct, what you did and and what was the result.

 - Lets start with what you can do in this room today
-  - Lets get you signed up for Cloud Native Aalborg
+  - Lets get you signed up for Cloud Native Aalborg (https://community.cncf.io/aalborg/ and `join`)
-  - Lets be sure you know where you get a coffe and a chat about Cloud Native and Kubernetes
+  - Lets make sure you know where you get a coffe and a chat about Cloud Native and Kubernetes
   - Experiment with it yourself on your laptop ifo Kubernetes (there are a number of distributions and also some for you laptop)
     - [kubernetes](./simple-kubernetes) - start with this one
     - [ingress](./simple-kubernetes-with-ingress) - then go on to this one